GSA/code-gov/docs/FederalSourceCodeStudy/Series/cultural_beliefs.md

 ---

-As summarized in [Part 1](https://medium.com/codedotgov/federal-source-code-study-series-part-1-the-overview-72acce742260) of this series, the study explored four organizational factors of believed to be hindering or aiding agency publication of OSS.
+As summarized in [Part 1](https://medium.com/codedotgov/federal-source-code-study-series-part-1-the-overview-72acce742260) of this series, the study explored four organizational factors believed to be hindering or aiding agency publication of OSS.
 The organizational factors were cultural beliefs, public engagement, structural dimensions, and organizational location and each will be explored in an upcoming series post.
 We begin here with cultural beliefs.

 There is a lot of academic and industry research on culture and its various components.
 This study briefly defined organizational culture and how cultural beliefs may have impacted federal agency ability to publish OSS.